 Michael suffers from chronic pain syndrome, at a grade three according to Gerbershagen.
 For him, pain is not related to a particular ailment.
 It forms a separate medical condition altogether.
 In stage three, even multidisciplinary treatments reduce symptoms in only 30% of the patients.
 Michael does not pertain to those 30%.

-He suffers from chronic pain, allergic asthma, chronic obstructive pulmonary disease (COPD), arthritis, omarthrosis (wearing of the joint in the shoulder) and Barrett’s oesophagus (oesophageal reflux disease).
+He suffers from chronic pain, allergic asthma, chronic obstructive pulmonary disease (COPD), arthritis, omarthrosis (wearing of the joint in the shoulder) and Barrett’s oesophagus (oesophageal lining change due to reflux disease).
 He has also had his third pacemaker implemented.
 This trained chef receives a disability pension at the age of 38.

 Michael’s daily medication included Opiates, Lyrica, asthma spray, Fortecortin, and Prednisolone.